NASA-AMMOS/CameraModelUtilsJS/src/cahvore-utilities/README.md

 ) : target
 ```

-Function that takes a frame bounds description of a bounding box 1m out in the camera frame
-and sets the "target" matrix to an off axis projection matrix with the apex at the current origin.
+Function that takes a frame bounds description of a bounding box 1m out in the camera frame and sets the "target" matrix to an off axis projection matrix with the apex at the current origin.

 ## FrameBounds

-### left
+### .left

 ```js
 left : Number
 ```

-### right
+### .right

 ```js
 right : Number
 ```

-### top
+### .top

 ```js
 top : Number
 ```

-### bottom
+### .bottom

 ```js
 bottom : Number